ajaypro/Daily-Learnings/android/Bitmaps/Glide/General.md

    * This happens when image is been loaded into the imageview.
    * Glides first fetches the image from memory and loads if its not there then it looks into disk, if its not there then it downloads from n/w and puts them in disk and memory, by doing slow loading is avoided in glide.
+   * When it fetches image from server it does place it in disk cache and does the transformations of converting the image of 1000*1000 to 200 * 200 as per `imageView` size and then put them in cache for quick retreival

  ### UI unresponsiveness